+Ms Jodi Peters B Bus (USQ), GAICD, FIML, MAHRI

+Independent Director

-Ms Jodi Peters B Bus (USQ), GAICD, FIML Independent Director Chair - Employment, Training and Safety Committee; Member - Finance Audit Risk and Governance Committee;
+Chair - Employment, Training and Safety Committee; Member - Finance Audit Risk and Governance Committee;

 Ms Jodi Peters is a founder and Managing Director of The 20/20 Group, a North Queensland strategic consultancy specialising in strategic business and marketing planning international tender writing and Board governance.
-She holds a Bachelor of Business and is a Graduate of the Australian Institute of Company Directors course.
+She holds a Bachelor of Business and is a graduate of the Australian Institute of Company Directors course.
 Ms Peters is also a Fellow of the Australian Institute of Managers and Leaders.
 She has an extensive background managing law firms and is presently the Business Manager of Peters Bosel Lawyers.

-Ms Peters has chaired, sat on, and consulted to numerous not-forprofit boards, giving her a strong knowledge of governance, executive reporting, financial and performance management.
+Ms Peters has chaired, sat on, and consulted to numerous not-for-profit boards and a local government audit committee, giving her a strong knowledge of governance, executive reporting, financial and performance management.
 She was a member of the Board of Worklink Employment Support Group Inc. for 16 years, the last 12 of which she held the position of Chair.
 She presently holds other current directorships on the Boards of Cairns and Hinterland Hospital and Health Service and The Far North Queensland Hospital Foundation.

-Mrs Margot Richardson FCPA, GAICD Independent Director
+Mrs Margot Richardson FCPA, GAICD, FGIA Independent Director